ourose/OPEN-SOURCE-SOFTWARE/README.md

 How to get the score - if you fight the dishes you will get 10 points

-You don’t- You don’t touch by coffee cap or attack it
+You don’t- You don’t touch by coffee cups or attack it

 If you violation these rule you will game over